Key Points of Understanding Your Dog’s Sleeping Habits:

 Why Do Dogs Sleep So Much?

-It might seem like dogs sleep all the time, but this is completely normal.
+It might seem like dogs always sleep, but this is completely normal.
 Dogs are polyphasic sleepers, meaning they sleep multiple times throughout the day rather than having one long sleep like humans.
 Here are some key reasons why dogs sleep as much as they do:

 1. Energy Conservation: Dogs need to conserve energy for bursts of activity like playing, hunting, or working.
 Even if your dog isn’t chasing squirrels, their natural instincts drive them to rest frequently.